WHAT IS QURBAN (Udhiyah)?

 Sheep, goats, camels, buffalos & cattle (cows or bulls).

 Yes.
-We provide this service in 3 countries: Lebanon, Jordan & Northern Iraq (Kirkuk).
+We provide this service in 2 countries: Lebanon and Jordan.
 To do so contact the Human Appeal office to provide the beneficiary’s name, number, city & suburb they live in. for other destinations the Qurban will be distributed to those in need.

 Where it is viable, livestock is purchased and sacrificed in the destination country.
 This allows the poor and needy to enjoy fresh, local meat on the days of Eid Al-Adha.
 Alternatively, livestock are sacrificed in Australia and then sent to the poor and needy, either canned or hard-frozen.